Who Is Nikki Haley?

 Haley ran for a seat in the South Carolina House of Representatives in 2004, and faced a challenge in the primary from incumbent Republican Larry Koon, the longest-serving member of the House at that time.
 She won the primary and then the general election, in which she ran unopposed, and became the first Indian-American to hold office in South Carolina.
 She ran unopposed for re-election in 2006, and defeated her Democrat challenger in 2008.

 As a Republican, Haley's platform was anti-tax and fiscally conservative.
 She voted for bills that restrict abortion and those that protect fetuses.
 As the child of legal immigrants, Haley has expressed support for greater enforcement of immigration laws.

-Haley, who is also a member of the Tea Party movement, announced in May 2009 that she would run for governor in 2010.
+Haley, a member of the Tea Party movement, announced in May 2009 that she would run for governor in 2010.
 She was endorsed by former Massachusetts Governor Mitt Romney, former Alaska Governor Sarah Palin and Jenny Sanford, incumbent first lady of South Carolina.
 She won the election, and was elected governor on November 2, 2010.